chedy256/Todo_Team_Backend/README.md

 3. **Assigned Tasks**: Users can see tasks assigned to them (assignedId = current user)

 Users cannot see tasks that don't meet any of these criteria.

+## Task Update Permissions

+The application has different permission levels for updating tasks:

+1. **Task Owners**: Can update all task properties (description, priority, dueDate, assigneeId, completed)
+2. **Task Assignees**: Can only update the completion status (`completed` field)
+3. **Self-Assignment**: Any user can assign themselves to an unassigned task (assignedId = null)
+4. **Completion Updates**: Both owners and assignees can mark tasks as completed or incomplete

 ## Request Examples